pennupgrade/lessons-learned/Catanks: 2024-2025/Licensing/main.typ

       [y],
       [The CC BY-SA 4.0 license allows others to use the art but requires them to also license any modifications under the same license (or a compatible license).
 Additionally, it requires that anyone who uses the art to give credit for producing the original work to the authors of the orginal work.], [We chose to license UPGRADE-contributed art is licesed under the CC BY-SA 4.0 license because it allows our art to be used freely, but ensures that credit is given to UPGRADE's artists.
-Additionally, it ensures that any modifications to our art will contribute back to the open source ecosystem.], )
+Additionally, it ensures that any modifications to our art will contribute back to the open source ecosystem.], ),
-  ]
+    1,
+  )

   = Before Development
   == License Agreement
   Before each person contributes code to the project for the first time, they should sign or agree to a licensing agreement that allows their work to be licensed under the chosen license(s).
-An example license agreement can be found at @appendix-license-agreement.
+An example license agreement can be found at #rlink[@appendix-license-agreement].

   == Project Layout
   #let folder_name(name) = raw("Assets/" + name + "/")